-The OC-725C is comprised of three functional channels: A high impedance voltage sensing channel with capacity compensation and input offset to measure membrane potential, a current sensing channel with bath clamp to clamp the bath and measure the membrane current, and a high voltage amplifier to deliver the clamping current.
+The OC-725D is comprised of three functional channels: A high impedance voltage sensing channel with input offset to measure membrane potential, a current sensing channel with bath clamp to clamp the bath and measure the membrane current, and a high voltage amplifier to deliver the clamping current.

-The complete voltage clamp system consists of the OC-725C, the voltage recording probe with electrode holder, the current sensing bath probe with silver wire electrodes, and the current cable with electrode holder.
+The complete voltage clamp system consists of the OC-725D, the voltage recording probe with electrode holder, the current sensing bath probe with silver wire electrodes, and the current cable with electrode holder.